Huan Nguyen: Personal life

-The son of Lieutenant Colonel Nguyễn Tuân, Huan Nguyen was born in in Huế, South Vietnam.
-During the Tet Offensive of 1968, Nguyen's parents and six siblings were killed at their Saigon-area home by alleged Viet Cong guerrillas.
+The son of Lieutenant Colonel Nguyễn Tuấn, Huan Nguyen was born in in Huế, South Vietnam, During the Tet Offensive of 1968, Nguyen's parents and six siblings were killed at their Saigon-area home by alleged Vietcong guerrillas.
 Shot in the arm, thigh, and skull, nine-year-old Nguyen stayed in the house for two hours—while his mother bled to death—and then escaped after dark.
-News sources from the 2020s reported that one of the men who attacked Nguyen's family was Viet Cong officer Nguyễn Văn Lém, whose execution by Nguyễn Ngọc Loan was famously photographed by Eddie Adams.
-In 2018, Max Hastings wrote that American historian Ed Moise was "convinced that the entire story of Lem murdering the Tuan family was a postwar South Vietnamese propaganda fabrication."
+News sources from the 2020s reported that one of the men who attacked Nguyen's family was Vietcong officer Nguyễn Văn Lém, whose execution by Nguyễn Ngọc Loan was famously photographed by Eddie Adams.
+In 2018, Max Hastings wrote that American historian Ed Moise was "convinced that the entire story of Lém was a postwar South Vietnamese propaganda fabrication."
 (Note: It is only the identification of Lem as the murderer, not the story of the murder itself, that Moise considers a postwar fabrication.)